 Atomic Agents are used for authentication: to set an identity and prove who an actor actually is.
 Agents can represent both actual individuals, or machines that interact with data.
 Agents are the entities that can get write / read rights.
-Agents are used to sign Commits and to accept Invites.
+Agents are used to sign Requests and Commits and to accept Invites.

 - Decentralized: Atomic Agents can be created by anyone, at any domain